URSec/Silhouette-QEMU-Demo/README.md

 ## What Do Test Programs Do

-Our test program suite contains three test programs that characterize different control-flow hijacking attacks: `forward`, `backward`, and `rop`.
+Our test program suite contains four test programs that characterize different memory safety and control-flow hijacking attacks: `forward`, `backward`, `overflow`, and `rop`.
 You can build them using either the baseline or Silhouette configuration and run them to examine their execution results with and without Silhouette's protections.